PECE-project/pece-v2-wiki/n8n/index.md

 - **SITE_N8N_PASSWORD**: Password to create n8n user in PECE project.
 - **N8N_HTTP_ACCESS**: User and password to authenticate in n8n url.

-Below has the explanation about each variable
+Below has an explanation about each variable.

 #### SITE_N8N_USERNAME and SITE_N8N_PASSWORD
-If you set this variables before install PECE project then you don't need continue this step, only if you change user and password from n8n
+If you set these variables before installing PECE project, then you don't need to continue this step, only if you change user and password from n8n

 1- Define password to n8n user in the PECE Project.
 ![Folder Structure](images/n8n-define-password.gif)
-If you wish you can also change the n8n name too.
+If you wish, you can also change the n8n name.

-2- Add new username and password in the `SITE_N8N_USERNAME` and `SITE_N8N_PASSWORD`.
+2- Add a new username and password in the `SITE_N8N_USERNAME` and `SITE_N8N_PASSWORD`.

 #### N8N_CLIENT_ID
-After install PECE project, you need get the consumer UUID and put in this variable
+After installing the PECE project, you need to get the consumer UUID and put in this variable

 1- Access `Configuration > Web Service > Consumer`

-2- Copy UUID from n8n consumer or other consumer.
+2- Copy UUID from n8n consumer or another consumer.

 ![Put N8N_CLIENT_ID](images/get-n8n-client-id.gif)

 #### N8N_CLIENT_SECRET
-You need create the client secret in the consumer
+You need to create the client secret in the consumer.

 1- Write client secret in .env